sjml/wasmbots/README.md

 That will build and validate all the example bots; it doesn't check their functionality at all, just that WebAssembly modules were produced that conform to [the expected interface](./engine/src/data/guestAPI.json).

-## Docker

-There is a Dockerfile you can use to run wasmbots on your local machine.
-It's set up for editing; there may be a more production-ready image to come.

-From within the repository root: build the image with `docker build --rm -t wasmbots:latest .`, then run it with `docker run -d -p <your favorite port>:80 wasmbots:latest`.
-Then look for it in your favorite browser at `http://localhost:<your favorite port>`.